 “In my perspective, right now we don’t really have that much demand from the consumer.
 They are interested in sustainability but fashion is still a product that’s bought because people want something they feel good in, that looks good on them, that has the perfect cut.”

-In Bucher’s experience, veganism and sustainability won’t work as a primary USP: “… a dress, a handbag needs not only to be sustainable, but also be functional, it has to have a fun colour, fun design, and sustainability is just the cherry on top.”
+In Bucher’s experience, veganism and sustainability won’t work as a primary selling point: “… a dress, a handbag needs not only to be sustainable, but also be functional, it has to have a fun colour, fun design, and sustainability is just the cherry on top.”

 And the same goes for performance.
 New materials innovators are under immense pressure to nail performance requirements in the lab, and they sometimes forget about the emotional factors.